A-Momin/noteshub/nts/notes_web_developement.md

     -   <b style="color:#C71585">4xx Client Error</b>: These status codes indicate that there was an error on the client's side, and the request cannot be fulfilled.

         -   `400 Bad Request`: The server cannot understand the request due to malformed syntax or other client-side errors.
+        -   `401 Unauthorized`: Authentication is required to access the resource, but no valid credentials were provided.
+        -   `402 Payment Required`: Reserved for future use, typically for payment-related actions.
         -   `403 Forbidden`: The server understood the request, but the client does not have permission to access the requested resource.
+        -   `404 Not Found`: The requested resource could not be found on the server.

     -   <b style="color:#C71585">5xx Server Error</b>: These status codes indicate that there was an error on the server's side, and the request could not be fulfilled.